optimove-tech/gdn/README.md

 	- [Schedule Your First Google Display Network Campaign](#first-campaign)
 	- [Set up the Campaign in Google](#google-campaign)

-Google Display Network is a collection of websites, including specific Google websites like Google Finance, Gmail, Blogger and YouTube, which show AdWords ads.
+<a id="intro"></a>Google Display Network is a collection of websites, including specific Google websites like Google Finance, Gmail, Blogger and YouTube, which show AdWords ads.
 Using either a DoubleClick Bid Manager (DBM) account or an AdWords account with an account manager, you can target “User Lists” of specific users for particular AdWords campaigns, matched by their Google IDs.

 The two biggest challenges with effectively using Google user lists for customer retention are (1) deciding which customers to include in each User List, and (2) updating the various User Lists on a frequent basis.